-Dolly Parton & Brandi Carlile - Newport Folk Festival - Photo by Anthony Mulcahy
+Dolly Parton gets a kiss from Brandi Carlile at the 2019 Newport Folk Festival (photo by Anthony Mulcahy)

 What makes an an outstanding photograph?
 The answer is more easily answered than accomplished.
 Simply put, it’s using the basic elements of lighting and composition to tell a story.
 While you want the photo to be technically correct, sometimes the subject matter or “the moment” is of primary importance.